roughiz/registry-walktrough/Readme.md

 uid=1001(bolt) gid=1001(bolt) groups=1001(bolt)
 ```

-The first thing i do when working in a box using doker is to read "/proc/1/cgroup" file to know if i'am into a docker container, and we can see from the output that we are in the Host:
+The first thing to do when you're working in a box using doker is to read "/proc/1/cgroup" file to know if we're into a docker container, and we can see from the output that we are in the Host:

 ```
 $ cat /proc/1/cgroup